StrawberryBe/analytics.de-DE/help/analyze/reports-analytics/reports-customize/customizing-reports-overview.md

  -->

-Der Zeitraum des Berichts legt fest, welche Granularitätsoptionen verfügbar sind.
-Sie können beispielsweise nur auswählen, **[!UICONTROL Hourly]** wenn Sie einen ein- oder zweitägigen Zeitraum ausgewählt haben.
-Sie können nur **[!UICONTROL Yearly]** Granularität auswählen, wenn Sie mehr als ein Jahr ausgewählt haben.
+Der Zeitraum eines Berichts bestimmt, welche Granularitätsoptionen verfügbar sind.
+For example, you can select only **[!UICONTROL Hourly]** if you have a one or two day time frame selected.
+You can select only **[!UICONTROL Yearly]** granularity if you have more than one year selected.

-**So legen Sie die Berichtsgranularität fest**
+**So geben Sie die Berichtsgranularität an**

 1. Erstellen Sie einen Trendbericht, z.
 B. **[!UICONTROL Site Content]** > **[!UICONTROL Pages.]**
 1. Click the **[!UICONTROL View by]** link, then click a granularity.

 ## Wochentagsbericht ausführen {#task_67CC818ACC3749839B69BDB2ED9AE6B8}

 In diesen Schritten wird beschrieben, wie Sie Berichte an einem bestimmten Wochentag ausführen, z.
-B. an jedem Montag in einem bestimmten Datumsbereich.
+B. jeden Montag im angegebenen Datumsbereich.

 <!--